Dermal Fillers Sydney

 Will I look natural after the treatment?

-These treatments can produce different results for every patient, as every face is different and should be treated as such. an artistic, aesthetic eye, and after a thorough consultation discussing your particular needs, natural results can and will be achieved.
+These treatments can produce different results for every patient, as every face is different and should be treated as such.
+Your Cosmetic Nurse will endeavour to give you an outcome that aligns with your realistic expectations.

 Area of Concern

 Vertical cheek lines are often called “accordion lines”.
-Age and lifestyle related collagen loss, with repeated contraction of your facial muscles, Dermal fillers will support the underlying tissue weakness in the area.
-Fillers can also add volume to the deeper individual lines to create a refreshed appearance.
+Age and lifestyle related collagen loss, with repeated contraction of your facial muscles, Dermal fillers can provide support the underlying tissue weakness in the area.

 You may develop unwanted lines and folds around your chin due to an overactive chin muscle and collagen loss.
-Dermal fillers can lift these lines and wrinkles by adding volume and fullness to your chin.
-They can also help your body increase collagen production for younger and healthier skin.
+Dermal fillers can address this by adding volume and fullness to your chin.
+They can also help your body increase collagen production.
 Usually, muscle relaxants are used in these muscles, prior to fillers.

-Dermal filler injected at the lateral sides of your brow or near the inferior brow hairline, will add lift to your sagging brows.
-Often, a muscle relaxant is also used to lift the downward pulling muscles, for best lift.
+Dermal filler injected at the lateral sides of your brow or near the inferior brow hairline, can help address concerns about low-looking brows.
+Often, a muscle relaxant is also used to lift the downward pulling muscles.

 This delicate area under the eyes may begin to show shadows or even semi- circular hollows early on depending on your age, sleeping position or genetics.
-With the skilful use of dermal filler placed under the eye muscle, it will lift the depressions offering a smoother, more youthful contour, potentially delaying the need for surgery.
+Dermal filler can be used to treat this issue.

 Contour changes of the forehead and temples start to show with weight loss, increased exercise and ageing.
-Dermal fillers may be used to volumise, recontour and smooth out these depressions, creating more rounded and youthful profiles.
+Dermal fillers can alter the contours in this area in accordance with patient goals.

 Deep smile folds are also called naso-labial folds.
 These are folds that run from either side of the nose, downward to the mouth.
 These folds are treated in 2 different ways.
-Often, offering cheek enhancement will “lift” some of the heaviness of the cheeks from descending towards the mid-face or jowl area; or a filler may be placed directly under the folds, softening and reducing the depth that makes you look older than your age.
+Often, dermal filler can help improve this.

-Longer lasting dermal fillers can be injected into your jawline.
-This strengthens its structures while adding more definition.
-This balances the lower facial features and eliminates the need for surgical implants.
-Muscle relaxant injections can also be used alone or in combination to tuck the jawline in and relax some of the upper neck muscles, this procedure is known as the Nefertiti Lift.
+Longer lasting dermal fillers can be injected into your jawline to make adjustments to its structures.
+This can often be an alternativ for surgical implants.
+Muscle relaxant injections can also be used alone or in combination to the jawline and the upper neck muscles, in a procedure known as the Nefertiti Lift.

 These lines are often caused by smoking, repetitive puckering movements, or just ageing.
-To reduce their appearance, a softer dermal filler is injected directly to the lip lines and, often to the border of the lip edges where definition is lost.
-This treatment offers a softer, subtle natural lip look.
-In stronger, “pursed” lips, a small amount of muscle relaxant can be injected into the lip’s edge, minimising this hyperactivity that makes the lines appear deeper.
+A softer dermal filler can be injected directly to the lip lines and, often to the border of the lip edges where definition is lost.
+In stronger, “pursed” lips, a small amount of muscle relaxant can be injected into the lip’s edge.

-Ageing combined with the natural effect of gravity and volume loss can lead to earlobe thinning or droopiness.
+Ageing combined with the natural effect of gravity and volume loss can lead to earlobe thinning or laxity.
 Also, wearing large or heavy earrings can also make your earlobes stretch, causing your piercing to stretch or even tear.
-A thicker dermal filler can support around the piercing and help restore the youthful appearance of your ears by plumping and filling them.
+A thicker dermal filler can support around the piercing.
 This treatment is also appropriate for non-pierced ears.

 Acne may often leave scars or small depressions on your face.
 A quick and simple solution is the injection of a soft dermal filler into the scar.
-It can reduce the appearance of scars, while also improving your skin texture.
-The filler addresses the volume loss and stimulates collagen production in the area, resulting in smoother healthier skin.
+The filler addresses the volume loss and stimulates collagen production in the area.
 This treatment is often used in conjunction with laser resurfacing for scarring.

 Here at Form & Face, we provide patients with a